bradens/slacking-apes/README.md

 ### dev

-`yarn dev` to start it up locally after installing aws-sam and yarn installing
+`yarn dev` to start it up locally atfer installing aws-sam and yarn installing